ATNU/hands-on-app/Admin_instructions.md

 # Hands-On Reading Admin Instructions

-TODO: Check this is the correct URL once deployed

-To view the submitted pages and feedback forms, go to this URL: [https://hands-on-reading.ncldata.dev/admin](https://hands-on-reading.ncldata.dev/home).
+To view the submitted pages and feedback forms, go to this URL: [https://hands-on-reading.atnu.ncl.ac.uk/admin](https://hands-on-reading.atnu.ncl.ac.uk/admin).
 You do not need to be logged in.
 Admin pages are best viewed on a PC rather than tablet.

 ## Summary data